ogerbron/gcloudctx/README.md

 # gcloud-mp
-gcloud-mp is a tool to easily manage and switch between several gcloud project.
+gcloud-mp (gcloud Manage Project) is a tool to easily manage and switch between several gcloud project.

 It is mainly based on a kubernetes bash tool named [kubectx](https://github.com/ahmetb/kubectx/) written by [ahmetb](https://github.com/ahmetb/).
 Thanks a lot for it!